rogelioprieto/linux-tips/README.md

-# Welcome Linux and Ubuntu fan
+# Welcome Linux and Ubuntu fan!

 **Linux in a easy way!**